 Private Automobile The allowable cost shall be the actual total mileage rate allowance as determined by the Internal Revenue Service (IRS).
 Submit request for pre-approval from the General Manager, and include a satisfactory liability insurance policy covering the full use and operation of the vehicle.
 The limits of liability on any such policy shall not be less than \$25,000 in the case of injury to or death of one person, and \$50,000 in the case of injury to or death of more than one person; and in the case of property damage, not less than \$5,000 in any one accident Submit airfare confirmation (provided by CalTravelStore), rail travel confirmation notice or transportation receipt from taxi, shuttle, or private car service.
-REGISTRATION FEES Registration Fees Reimbursable if paid by the Trustee Submit a receipt showing a zero balance as proof of payment LODGING Hotels generally offer specially rated room blocks for conference participants.
+REGISTRATION FEES Registration Fees Reimbursable if paid by the Trustee Submit a receipt showing a zero balance as proof of payment LOD GING Hotels generally offer specially rated room blocks for conference participants.
 The Trustee may stay at an "off-site" hotel if the room blocks are exhausted.
 Submit receipt showing a zero balance as proof of payment.
 Personal credit card information must be redacted from the receipt.
 Transportation costs, time, and other relevant factors must be considered in selecting the most economical and practical accommodations.
 If lodging is for other than single occupancy, secure a rate sheet or other documentation of the single occupancy rate.
 An extra-night stay is allowable if it sufficiently reduces the airfare, or if the conference commences early in the morning or adjourns late in the evening.
-MEALS & INCIDE NTA AL EXPENSES o Incident of the desired control of the desi are ceipts for meals and incidental expenses e not required.
-Submit justification letter if claiming reimbursement for expenses exceeding the per diem allowance. days daily allowance is prorated at 75% on sof travel, and if some meals are ided by the hotel or conference.
+MEALS & INCIDENTAL EXPENSES The meal and incidental per diem for domestic travel is currently \$71 per day.
+Incidental expenses are fees and gratuities provided to service workers, and for transportation costs in acquiring meals.
+The daily allowance is prorated at 75% on days of travel, and if some meals are provided by the hotel or conference.
+Receipts for meals and incidental expenses are not required.
+Submit justification letter if claiming reimbursement for expenses exceeding the per diem allowance.

-- No meal allowance is provided when meals are provided throughout the day by the hosting organization.
-The rate for international travel is in - The rate for international travel is in accordance with current Federal per diem rate guidelines.
+No meal allowance is provided when meals are provided throughout the day by the hosting organization.
+The rate for international travel is in accordance with current Federal per diem rate guidelines.
+MISCELLANEC OUS EXPENSES Checked Baggage Fees Such expenses are allowable when the Trustee is charged for the first checked bag.
+Baggage fees for second and additional items require a justification memo that it meets a business purpose.
+Laundry Service Such expenses are allowable if the duration of the trip, traveling conditions, or some other special circumstances dictate.
+Submit receipts for all miscellaneous expenses.
+City Business Telephone Calls Such expenses are allowable if the telephone calls are relevant to appropriate City business.
+Personal Telephone Calls Such expenses are allowable for one call to the Trustee's immediate family if they are located within the locale of their residence.

-MISCELLANEOUS EXPENSES

-Checked Baggage Fees

-Such expenses are allowable when the Trustee is charged for the first checked bag.

-Laundry Service

-Such expenses are allowable if the duration of the trip, traveling conditions, or some other special circumstances dictate.

-City Business Telephone Calls

-Such expenses are allowable if the telephone calls are relevant to appropriate City business.

-Such expenses are allowable for one call to the Trustee's immediate family if they are located within the locale of their residence.

 If travel is in excess of three (3) days, one such call is permitted for each successive three (3) days thereafter.
 Each call should last a reasonable amount of time, such as 10 minutes per call.

-Transportation between the traveler's residence and airport, and transportation between the airport and conference location.
+Ground Transportation Transportation between the traveler's residence and airport, and transportation between the airport and conference location.

-- ☐ Baggage fees for second and additional items require a justification memo that it meets a business purpose. - ☐ Submit receipts for all miscellaneous expenses.

-Item IV Attachment 2